Diane Clark, Composer/Arranger

 Clark also has two SSA arrangement of Christmas carols for women's voices.
 The first, I Saw Three Ships, was written for the Rhodes College Women's Chorus, which Clark founded and directed.
 The second, Lo, How a Rose E'er Blooming, was commissioned by the choir of the Church in the Hills of Bellaire, MI.
 Both these works are now available online through Sheet Music Plus (SMP).

-Deciding to try her hand at writing a Christian contemporary song, Clark composed Jesus is the Answer, which will soon be available via SMP.
+Deciding to try her hand at writing a Christian contemporary song, Clark composed Jesus is the Answer, which is now available via SMP.

 As a new student of jazz piano, Clark has aided her jazz studies by writing jazz piano arrangements of traditional jazz songs.
 Several of these are now available on SMP.